 As far as technology has come, email marketing is still the most effective way to stay in touch with your target consumers.
 It allows you to stay at the forefront of their minds so that they can take action on whatever you’re offering when the time is right.
 Just as a successful email marketing strategy has many different components, writing a solid promotional email has many moving parts.
-In this post, we’ll cover the everything that needs to align in order to craft promotional emails taht get results.a good marketing email that gets results.
+In this post, we’ll cover the everything that needs to align in order to craft promotional emails that get results.

 No matter how short or long an email is, it’s always a good idea to flesh out your strategy beforehand.
 Below are some essential steps you should take before you begin writing your promotional email.

 Before you even start the outline of your email (which you should do every time), you have to decide what the subject is.
 What are you offering to the reader?
 Whether it’s a limited time discount, webinar, free eBook, or a rewards program, whatever you’re promoting is going to determine how you craft the entire email.